maddc0de/CV/README.md

 - Strong commitment to continuous learning, which was evident in my recent completion of an intensive Makers' Coding Bootcamp where I efficiently learned new skills and methodologies.
 Such as, I engaged in project-based learning that allowed me to acquire proficiency in database management, particularly with PostgreSQL and MongoDB technologies.
 By actively working on projects and applying database query languages, I gained a deep understanding of their practical applications in data-driven applications.
 This hands-on experience not only enhanced my ability to handle complex data structures but also solidified my knowledge in database management.
 - Demonstrated adaptability during my tenure at Boots by quickly adapting to the implementation of self-checkout tills during the busiest period of the year.
 Learned how to effectively manage the new tills, ensuring optimal customer service and providing support to fellow staff members.
 - Actively seek out opportunities to apply and test my expanding knowledge base.
-As a Student Ambassador, I leveraged my postgraduate course learnings to support and educate others while honing my ability to effectively communicate complex ideas to diverse audiences.
+As a Student Ambassador, I leveraged my postgraduate course learnings to support and educate secondary students whilst honing my ability to effectively communicate complex ideas to diverse audiences.

 #### Team Player

 - Demonstrated strong team player skills by effectively collaborating as a valuable member of Agile teams during the coding bootcamp.
 Showcased effective communication and a commitment to project success by utilising agile best practices including daily stand-ups, retrospectives, and short delivery cycles to foster good communication and ensure efficient teamwork.
 Additionally, I used digital tools like Miro and Excalidraw to diagram and visually communicate ideas to improve clarity and understanding among team members.
-- Thrived in diverse environments during studies and a year-long exchange program, showcasing the ability to work effectively with individuals from different backgrounds and disciplines.
+- Thrived in diverse environments during studies and a year-long exchange program, showcasing my ability to work effectively with individuals from different backgrounds and disciplines.
 I applied this experience to collaborate effectively with diverse engineering teams during the coding bootcamp.
 - Co-founded and managed a Society during my undergraduate studies: Executed nine main events with more than 50 attendees on the opening event and facilitated collaboration with another society, organizing a friendly sports competition to foster community engagement and inter-society relationships.

 #### Adaptability